City Lands Planning

 Harry Jerome Neighbourhood Lands

-The first site that the City intends to rezone, with a portion of the site to be made available for development is the Harry Jerome Neighbourhood Lands.
+The first site that the City rezoned, with a portion of the site to be made available for development, is the Harry Jerome Neighbourhood Lands.
 The Council approved funding strategy for the new Harry Jerome Community Recreation Centre, which is scheduled to open in 2026 at a cost of $230 million, includes the sale or long-term lease of surplus City lands at the Harry Jerome Neighbourhood Lands.
 Some of these lands have already been leased and developed (as the Lonsdale Square and Sunrise Senior Living projects), some will be retained by the City for park, and some will be made available for disposition in the near future.

 Other City Lands